AlkuinKoenig/IPD-uncertainty/README.md

 # IPD-uncertainty
-Uncertainty calculation for the matrix inversion of the isotope pattern deconvolution technique, using a Monte Carlo approach.
+Uncertainty calculation for the matrix inversion of the isotope pattern deconvolution technique, using a Monte Carlo (MC) approach.
 Questions can be directed to alkuin.koenig@gmx.de

 **Important notes:**
 - For convenience, data input and output is managed through excel files (.xlsx).